cstrutton/prodmon/Readme.md

 See [docs/network_config.md](docs/network_config.md)

 #### Install required packages:
+Boot from SD card and install the required packages.
+This way they are installed when the image is copied to the device.
 ```
 #currently does not work on Stackpole network.
 Webfilter blocks apt.
 sudo apt-get update